• Webinars

 Exclusive Locks on Items (Pessimistic Locking)

-NCache provides a locking mechanism that exclusively locks the cached data.
+NCache provides a Pessimistic Locking mechanism that exclusively locks the cached data.
 This mechanism locks the item using the lock handle due to which, all other users are blocked from performing any write operation on that cache item.
-A LockHandle associates with every locked item in the cache, which is returned by locking API.
+A LockHandle is associated with every locked item in the cache, which is returned by the Locking API.

 Note

-It is recommended to use the time based locking mechanism so that the item is unlocked after the condition to be fulfilled, so that the resources remain acquired for minimum time.
+It is recommended to use a time-based locking mechanism to ensure that the item is automatically unlocked after a specified duration, minimizing the time resources remain acquired and improving overall system efficiency.

 When to Use Pessimistic Locking